dvklopfenstein/PrincetonAlgorithms/README.md

   http://algs4.cs.princeton.edu/code/

-PREREQUISITES: python, numpy, pylab, matplotlib, math, sys, os pylab matplotlib are only used by a few Python modules.
-Most Python modules do not use them.
+PREREQUISITES: python, numpy, pylab, matplotlib, math, sys, os.
+NOTE: Most Python modules in this repository do not use matplotlib or pylab.

 FUTURE PLANS: Add C++ implementations little-by-little when more speed is needed as well...